top of page

 RATIONAL ~ Adding to their mat activities, working on seriation skills, identifying letters of the alphabet, puzzles are fun

-LEARNING OUTCOME ~ Improving on fine motor skills, identifying letters, reading readiness, puzzles offer so many LOs
+LEARNING OUTCOME ~ Improving on fine motor skills, identifying letters, reading readiness, enjoying puzzles

 bottom of page